 The most commonly emitted greenhouse gas is carbon dioxide, and this is the only gas plants use in photosynthesis to create energy and grow.
 About a third of human-made emissions are covered by this process.
 Since trees are the major sources of sequestration, without them climate change would be much more severe.
 Keeping this in mind, carbon sequestration from trees is an obvious way to combat global warming.
 This is one of the least expensive and least risky solutions.
 Reforestation and reducing deforestation gradually raises the percentage of emissions trees can absorb.

-If you already proceeded to plant trees on your property, you cannot claim any carbon credits.
-The reason is because that this tree planting was most probably not established according to a strict protocol and was not done in the purpose to get carbon credits.
+If you have already proceeded to plant trees on your property, you cannot claim any carbon credits.
+The reason is because this tree planting was most probably not established according to a strict protocol and was not done with the purpose of receiving carbon credits.
 Another reason would be that the additionality requirement is not met.
-Indeed, to be able to generate carbon credits, the project proponent must clearly demonstrate that there was in intent to go over the “business as usual” scenario.
-To sum up, if a tree planting was established without following any recognized protocol, the project proponent does not clearly surpass the “Business as usual” scenario and did not specifically establish the plantation in order to get carbon credits, the said plantation will not be able to generate carbon credits.
+This requirement refers to the intent of a planting project to surpass the “business as usual” scenario in order to generate carbon credits.
+To sum up, if a tree planting was established without following any recognized protocol, the project does not clearly surpass the “business as usual” scenario.
+If a planting was not specifically established in order to get carbon credits, the said plantation will not be able to generate carbon credits.

 Certain sponsors might have an interest in investing into this type of project.
 So if you own a large property, please contact Tree Canada to let us know about it.

 Our “carbon neutral” certification means that all of the emissions created by a company, organization, or event are being offset over time by the trees we plant.
+This accounts for emissions such as electricity use, transportation, paper use, among others.
 This is third-party certified.
 Not only do we maintain the trees, but we measure their carbon sequestration and plan to plant more trees if it doesn’t match expected targets.
 Carbon neutral organizations and companies are listed publicly on our website.
-Can you clarify what I should write for this section?
-Just don’t want to say anything that’s not true

-Please see the section of our website called “How to become carbon neutral” to learn more about how the Grow Clean Air program works.
+Please see this section of our website to learn more about how the Grow Clean Air program works.

-Please see the section of our website entitled “How to become carbon neutral” to learn about how the Grow Clean Air program can make one-time events certified carbon neutral.
+Please see this section of our website to learn about how the Grow Clean Air program can make one-time events certified carbon neutral.